Wild genus-zero quantum de Rham spaces

 on the commutative Poisson ring of regular functions.

-Now the construction of~\eqref{eq:star_product} requires that $M^\pm$ is simple/irreducible, i.e., that the Shapovalov form is nondegenerate, for generic values of $\mc A'$.
+Now the construction of~\eqref{eq:star_product} requires that $M^\pm$ is simple/irreducible for generic values of $\mc A'$, i.e., that the Shapovalov form is nondegenerate.
 To this extent, the most direct link with meromorphic gauge theory seems to be the following: